Healthcare in Texas: Abortion services

 In 2017 the Guttmacher Institute reported that 96% of Texas counties had no clinics that provided abortions.
 Private insurance policies and the Affordable Care Act only cover abortion in cases of life endangerment or severely compromised physical health.
 Most women must receive counseling including information that is designed to discourage them from having an abortion, they must then wait 24 hours meaning they must make two trips to the facility which may entail missing two days of work, paying for the trip to the facility and the cost of an over night stay at the site of the abortion clinic.
 The working poor may not be able to cover the costs of abortion; the Guttmacher Institute called these requirements "unnecessary and burdensome."
 In May 2021, Texas passed an abortion bill that will ban abortion from as early as six weeks, before many women realize that they are pregnant.
 The ban includes women or girls who become pregnant by incest or rape.
 The bill came into effect in September 2021.
 On August 25, 2022, a full ban on abortion without exception for rape or incest went into effect in Texas.
 Healthcare providers who violate the law face life in prison and a $100,000 fine.
 This ban was an attack on abortion healthcare and made it impossible to receive an abortion in Texas unless it is to save the pregnant person's life or to prevent serious risk to the pregnant person's physical health.
-This ban has resulted in new socioeconomic barriers to healthcare for pregnant people seeking an abortion in Texas as not all pregnant people can afford to travel out of state for this vital healthcare.
+This ban has resulted in new socioeconomic barriers to healthcare for pregnant women seeking an abortion in Texas as not all pregnant women can afford to travel out of state for this vital healthcare.
 This further exacerbates the socioeconomic disparities already present in healthcare in Texas.